btipton-ds/VulkanQuickStart/README.md

 6 Compiles under gcc.
 7 No target application, file format type.
 Add what you need.
 8 Button clicks are handled by c++11 lambda functions.
 This makes event handling look like Javascript annoymous arrow functions.
+9 Modifiable default pipelines.
+Use the default pipelines to get up and going fast.
+Modify them or use them as guides for writing your own.

 The source code is available under GPLv3.
 I don't plan to, or have the resources to, pursue violators.
 It's yours to use.
 However, if you use it for commercial purposes I expect fare compensation for the value you received.